willsyn7/GoWebsocketchat/README.md

 git push origin dev

 # At this point your feature branch should be GitHub and you will need to create a pull request
-# so that your feature branch can be merged into the GitGub dev branch
+# specifically for your feature branch so that the branch can be merged into the GitGub dev branch.
+#
 # The pull request is necessary so that GitHub dev gets your feature changes and other developers
 # can pickup your changes.
 #